jcg9487/OpenSettings/README.md

 The demo include prefs url which can open iphone settings.

-such as open wifi or Bluetooth.
+Such as open wifi or Bluetooth.